 The way taekkyon practitioners continually rotate their arms makes it much easier to apply joint locks than if using a static guard with two hands held up.

 The few Taekkyon joint locks that do exist, involve locking of joints, striking of joints, and unbalancing one’s opponent.
-These are usually applied simultaneously with throwing and wrestling techniques.
+These are usually applied when blocking kicks, & wrestling an opponent.